RobertTheSable/ttf2bpp/doc/readme.txt

 - D will have code 4
 - E will have code 5

-If not specified, the fedault value is 1.
+If not specified, the default value is 1.

 ================================ ReservedGlyphs ================================